-Plagiarism or cheating on assignments, tests, major exams, projects, or statewide assessments is prohibited.
-If the Georgia Department of Education determines that a student did use or intended to use a device to share, retain, or access information, the student's test will be invalidated.
+Plagiarism or cheating on assignments, tests, exams, projects, or statewide assessments is prohibited.
+If the Georgia Department of Education or Clayton County Public Schools determines a student used or intended to use a device to share, retain, or access information, the student's test will be invalidated.
 An invalidated test means the student will not earn a score on the exam.